Glossary

 payment status

-A value which indicates where a payment is in its life cycle.
+A value which indicates where a payment is in its lifecycle (for example: being authorised by the user, failed, or successfully settled).

 payout